STAND. COM. REP. NO.2982

 President of the Senate

 Your Committee on Tourism and Intergovernmental Affairs, to which was referred S.C.R.
 No. 34 entitled:

 "SENATE CONCURRENT RESOLUTION REQUESTING A STUDY OF PRIVATE SECTOR SPENDING TO ADVERTISE AND PROMOTE HAWAII AS A VISITOR DESTINATION,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Tourism that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2078, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2078, H.D.
-2, S.D.
-1, and be referred to the Committee on Commerce and Consumer Protection.
+As affirmed by the record of votes of the members of your Committee on Tourism and Intergovernmental Affairs that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 34, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
+No. 34, S.D.
+1.

 DONNA MERCADO KIM, Chair